zac-garby/iTunes-Graphs/README.md

  - Genres
  - Decades

-There's a build in the *Issues* section on GitHub.
+There's a build in the *Releases* section on GitHub.